-Whilst we welcome all who seek us out, we especially welcome those who find themselves on the autism spectrum and feature many programs specifically designed to bring out the very best from within the diversity of expressions of the human mind (autistic, ADD, ADHD, SPD, OCD, PDD NOS, and etc.).
-Our vocational work is similarly tailored to help our autistic friends find success in the well paying careers to be found in the forensic sciences.
+Whilst we welcome all who seek us out, we especially welcome the autistic community and feature many program paths specifically designed to bring out the very best from within the diversity of expressions of the human mind (autistic, ADD, ADHD, SPD, OCD, PDD NOS, and etc.).
+Our vocational work is similarly tailored to help our neurodivergent friends find success in the well paying careers to be found in the forensic sciences.
 Our leadership development programs meet the human mind where it is, not where the world hopes it will be, then builds upon strengths - reinforcing weaknesses.

 We welcome your support.
 Donations are tax deductible as allowed for by law.
-Please contact us to find out more about supporting our efforts in the community.
+Please contact us to find out more about supporting our efforts in your community.